-- Developing fine and gross motor skills through a range of activities including our Funky Fingers and Take 10 sessions - Encouraging development of gross motor skills through continuous provision activities such as the obstacle course, the balance and climbing equipment, using bats and balls, bikes or the space hoppers. - Children will continue to develop gross motor skills through our PE lessons using the Real PE scheme which concentrates on fundamental movement skills and also through athletics and dance lessons

-• We will talk about about a healthy diet and how to keep ourselves safe and healthy.
+- Developing fine and gross motor skills through a range of activities including our Funky Fingers and Take 10 sessions and through Continuous Provision activities. - Encouraging development of gross motor skills through continuous provision activities such as the obstacle course, large construction equipment, the balance and climbing equipment, bats and balls, bikes and the space hoppers. - Children will continue to develop gross motor skills through our PE lessons using the Real PE and Get Set 4 PE schemes.
+This term we will concentrate on applying physical skills, health and fitness, ball skills and invasion games. - We will talk about about a healthy diet and how to keep ourselves safe and healthy.

-- Please make sure your child has appropriate clothing to wear for P.E. - Practise fastenings on clothing, especially buttons and zips.
-Allow child to do dress themselves and use fastenings which support this. - Encourage different ways of moving safely (scooter, cycling, climbing, hopping etc) - Provide a healthy snack and lunch. (no sweets, chocolate or sugary drinks)
+- Please make sure your child has appropriate clothing to wear for P.E. including shoes. - Practise fastenings on clothing, especially buttons and zips.
+Allow your child to dress themselves and ensure fastenings which support this. - Encourage different ways of moving safely (scooter, cycling, climbing, hopping etc). - Provide a healthy snack and lunch. (no sweets, chocolate or sugary drinks please).